|Relevant SDG Targets |

 1, 2, 3, 6, 7, 8, 10

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

 In the world of work, several challenges remain to the achievement of gender equality.
-Significant gender gaps exist with respect to both the quantity and quality of jobs: access to employment, pay, social security, occupational segregation, and there has been little change over the past 20 years (8).
+Significant gender gaps exist – and there has been little change over the past 20 years – with respect to both the quantity and quality of jobs: access to employment, pay, social security and occupational segregation (8).
 Women are more likely to be unemployed than men, with unemployment particularly affecting young women.
 Women also continue to be overrepresented in unpaid and care work, often working longer hours than men when both paid work and unpaid work are taken into account.
 Advancing gender equality will require addressing these gaps, including the unpaid and undervalued work undertaken by women, redistributing care responsibilities, and ensuring equal remuneration for work of equal value.

 Non-discrimination and gender equality have been central concerns of the ILO since its very inception.
 The Declaration of Philadelphia states that: